 Christ Church College at Oxford, MA degree, 1843

-John Ruskin later traveled to Venice and wrote about the rise and fall of spiritual forces as reflected through changing architectural styles.
-In 1851 Ruskin's observations were published in the three-volume series, The Stones of Venice (Download the introductory chapters for free).
+In 1849, Ruskin traveled to Venice, Italy and observed Venetian Gothic architecture influenced by Byzantine influences as Christianity spread throughout Europe.
+The rise and fall of spiritual forces reflected through Venice's changing architectural styles impressed the enthusiastic and passionate writer.
+In 1851 Ruskin's observations were published in the three-volume series, The Stones of Venice ().
+Download the introductory chapters for free (PDF).

 Influence on Architecture: